-9. Retention of Dato' Ir.
-Dr. Ashaari bin Mohamad as Independent Non- (Ordinary Resolution 9) Executive Director
+10. Retention of Dato' Ir.
+Dr. Ashaari bin Mohamad as Independent Non-Executive Director

 "THAT Dato' Ir.
-Dr. Ashaari bin Mohamad, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, be and is hereby retained as an Independent Non-Executive Director of the Company until the conclusion of the next AGM or at any adjournment thereof in accordance with the Malaysian Code on Corporate Governance."
+Dr. Ashaari bin Mohamad, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, be and is hereby retained as an Independent Non-Executive Director of the Company until the conclusion of the next AGM or at any adjournment thereof."

-10. To transact any other ordinary business for which due notice shall have been given.
+11. To transact any other ordinary business for which due notice shall have been given.

-BY ORDER OF THE BOARD
+BY ORDER OF THE BOARD,

-ANDREA HUONG JIA MEI (MIA 36347/ SSM PC NO. 202008003125) Company Secretary
+ANDREA HUONG JIA MEI (MIA 36347/ SSM PC NO. 202008003125)

+Company Secretary

-- As a precautionary measure in view of the COVID-19 pandemic, members who wish to attend the 38th AGM in person ARE REQUIRED TO PRE-REGISTER with the Company's share registrar, Tricor Investor & Issuing House Services Sdn.
-Bhd. ("Tricor"), via TIIH Online at https://tiih.online no later than 23 May 2022 at 10.00 a.m.
-Please refer to the Administrative Guide for the 38th AGM for further details. - A member of the Company entitled to attend, speak and vote at this meeting is entitled to appoint any person as his/her proxy to attend, speak and vote instead of him/her.
-There shall be no restriction as to the qualification of proxy. - A member may appoint up to two (2) persons to be his/her proxy.
-Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her shareholdings to be represented by each proxy. - 4.
-Where a member is an authorised nominee, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares standing to the credit of the said securities account. - 5.
-Where a member of the Company is an Exempt Authorised Nominee ("EAN") as defined under the Securities Industry (Central Depositories) Act 1991 which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the EAN may appoint in respect of each omnibus account it holds. - 6.
-In the case of a corporate body, the proxy appointed must be in accordance with the Constitution, and the instrument appointing a proxy shall be given under the Company's Common Seal or under the hand of an officer or attorney duly authorised. - 7.
-The instrument appointing the proxy must be deposited at the the Share Registrar's office at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi 59200 Kuala Lumpur or alternatively, the Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur or by electronic lodgement via TIIH Online at https://tiih. online (applicable to individual shareholders only), not less than 48 hours before the time set for the meeting or any adjournment thereof.
-Please refer to the Administrative Guide for the 38th AGM for further information on the electronic lodgement of the Proxy Form.
+- A member of the Company entitled to attend, speak and vote at this meeting is entitled to appoint any person as his/her proxy to attend, speak and vote instead of him/her.
+There shall be no restriction as to the qualification of proxy. - 2.
+A member may appoint up to two (2) persons to be his/her proxy.
+Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her shareholdings to be represented by each proxy. - 3.
+Where a member is an authorised nominee, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares standing to the credit of the said securities account. - 4.
+Where a member of the Company is an Exempt Authorised Nominee ("EAN") as defined under the Securities Industry (Central Depositories) Act 1991 which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the EAN may appoint in respect of each omnibus account it holds. - 5.
+In the case of a corporate body, the instrument appointing a proxy shall be given under the Company's Common Seal or signed by an officer or attorney duly authorised. - 6.
+The instrument appointing the proxy must be deposited at the the Share Registrar's office at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi 59200 Kuala Lumpur or alternatively, the Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur or by electronic lodgement via TIIH Online at https://tiih.online (applicable to individual shareholders only), not less than 48 hours before the time set for the meeting or any adjournment thereof.
+Please refer to the Administrative Guide for the 39th AGM for further information on the electronic lodgement of the Proxy Form.

-- 8. For purposes of determining who shall be entitled to attend, speak and vote at this meeting, the Company shall be requesting the Bursa Malaysia Depository Sdn Bhd to make available to the Company pursuant to Clause 63 of the Constitution of the Company and Paragraph 7.16(2) of the Listing Requirements, a Record of Depositors as at 17 May 2022 and a Depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at this meeting or appoint proxy to attend, speak and vote in his/her stead. - 9.
+- 7. For purposes of determining who shall be entitled to attend, speak and vote at this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available to the Company pursuant to Clause 63 of the Constitution of the Company and Paragraph 7.16(2) of the Listing Requirements, a Record of Depositors as at 17 May 2023 and a Depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at this meeting or appoint proxy to attend, speak and vote in his/her stead. - 8.
 Pursuant to Paragraph 8.29A(1) of the Listing Requirements, all the Resolutions set out in this Notice will be put to vote by poll.